COVID-19 and Women’s Healthcare

 We carried out a national survey of specialist trainees in obstetrics and gynaecology to understand the current NHS response to COVID-19 and to evaluate the current UK practice and levels of service provision.

 We had rapid responses from 148/155 contact units, representing one of the largest UK ARCOG projects to date.
-We are preparing this work for publication currently.

 UK ARCOG have had a Rapid Repsonse published in BMJ Online on the basis of this survey.
 You can read it here.